hpcleuven/AlphaFold/README.md

 The build instructions for a [non-docker setting] by kalininalab have been used (https://github.com/kalininalab/alphafold_non_docker).

 The current recipe makes use of an updated Python packages list.
 The orginal AlphaFold software relies on and has been tested against a specific version-bound package list, some of which packages are too old and/or obsolate.
-If the user wishes to use the original package list to build AlphaFold then please refer to the Tutorial 2 on how to build the container.
+If the user wishes to use the original package list to build AlphaFold then please refer to Tutorial 2 on how to build the container.

 ## Build the containers